 But most people don’t know that an oversized air conditioner can be just as bad.
-If the system cools the home too quickly, it will turn on and off again over and over throughout the day, a process known as short-cycling.
-Because air conditioners use more power starting up and shutting down than they do simply running, it can waste a lot of energy, as well as increasing wear and tear on individual components in the system.
+If the AC cools the home too quickly, it will turn on and off again over and over throughout the day, a process known as short cycling.
+Because air conditioners use more power starting up and shutting down than they do simply running, they can waste a lot of energy, as well as increase wear and tear on individual components.

-The Goldilocks Rule
+The “Goldilocks” Rule